bcgov/data-publication/pages/dsg_bcgw_data_delivery.md

 ## ROLES AND RESPONSIBILITIES

 Publishing new or modified BC Geographic Warehouse objects requires coordination between multiple partners including DataBC staff, the contractor involved, and the project’s business analyst.
-Please refer to [_Data Publication: Roles and Responsibilities_](dsg_bcgw_roles_and_responsibilities.md) for a description of the roles and responsibilities of each of these partners.
+Please refer to the BC Geographic Warehouse > BCGW Standards and Guidelines > [_Roles and Responsibilities_](dsg_bcgw_roles_and_responsibilities.md) page for a description of the roles and responsibilities of each of these partners.

 -----------------------